 Online web design course structure

 Since web designers likely spend a considerable amount of time on the internet already, taking web design coursework online may be a natural fit for students on the web design route.
-Students enrolled in these courses can expect to take a wide variety of coursework as part of the standard curriculum, including:
+Students enrolled in these technical training programs can expect to take a wide variety of coursework as part of the standard curriculum, including:

 - Principles of visual and information design